sebastienros/parlot/README.md

 ## Fluent API

 The Fluent API provides simple parser combinators that are assembled to express more complex expressions.
-The main goal of this API is to provide and easy-to-read grammar.
+The main goal of this API is to provide an easy-to-read grammar.
 Another advantage is that grammars are built at runtime, and they can be extended dynamically.

-The following example is a complete parser that create a mathematical expression tree (AST).
+The following example is a complete parser that creates a mathematical expression tree (AST).
 The source is available [here](./test/Parlot.Tests/Calc/FluentParser.cs).

 ```c#